inkognitro/react-app-tutorial/01-setup.md

 This increases the code readability for each individual team member and therefore increases productivity.

 Luckily create-react-app comes with installed linting packages out of the box.
-I suggest integrating the linting process in your CI pipeline, or at least the automatic check of the linting rules.
+I suggest integrating an automatic lint fixing process in your CI pipeline.
+If you don't like CI processes to push changes into your codebase, I suggest integrating at least the check of the linting rules.
-To have the choice between these two options let's add `prettier` in combination with the already installed `eslint`:
+To be able to automatically format your code, let's add `prettier` which goes hand in hand with the already installed `eslint`:

 ```
 npm install eslint-plugin-prettier@latest --save-dev
 ```

-Now extend the `eslintConfig` in your `package.json` that this property looks like so:
+Just extend the `eslintConfig` in your `package.json` like so:
 ```json
 "eslintConfig": {
     "extends": [